 In 2017 the entire Scandinavian gate was rebuilt and redesigned, complete with the iconic Worlds of Fun hot air balloon, and Guest Relations that may be entered by guests from both inside and outside the park.
 The new gate replaces the original Scandinavian gate built in 1973 and expanded in 1974 to serve as the park's secondary or back gate.
 With the removal of the main Americana gate in 1999, the Scandinavian gate began serving as the main gate.
-Grand Pavilion 2017-current

 Located directly off to the left following the main entrance, the Grand Pavilion added in 2017 serves as the park's largest picnic and group catering facility.
 Visible from the walkway from the back parking lots the Grand Pavilion is bright and open featuring several large picnic pavilions for catering events as well as its own catering kitchen.
 It replaces the park's group catering facilities added in the 1980's, Tivoli Terrace Central and West.
 Fascinating enough, and surprisingly so, the land the Grand Pavilion sits on previously served as the park's dump.

 Worlds of Fun Rentals 2017-current

 Located directly to the right as guests enter the park, rentals offers wheelchairs, scooters, strollers and lockers rentals.
 Rentals are available on a first come first serve basis.

 Photo Memories 2017-current

 Purchase your photo memory of your day at Worlds of Fun here!
 Photo Memories also offers a small selection of souvenirs as well.

 Grand Carrousel 2011-current

 Built in 1926 by M.C.
 Illions of Coney Island, NY (though the sign in front of the Attraction states 1918), it was built originally for the Philadelphia Sesquicentennial.
 Each of the 64 jumping horses was hand carved and in true Coney Island flamboyant style, and contains actual 24-carat gold flakes in the gold paint that adorns the horses manes and tails.
 After 1926, the carousel was moved to Birmingham, Alabama for a short period.
 In 1937, it was permanently moved to Geauga Lake in Ohio, where it operated for the next eighty years, until the park closed for good in 2007.
 Geauga Lake had been bought by Cedar Fair a few years prior, the company that has also owned and operated Worlds of Fun since 1995.
 At the time of Geauga Lake's closing, Cedar Fair opted to have the carousel put in storage while its future was considered.
 In 2010, it was announced the carousel had been handed off to Carousel Works in Ohio to be refurbished, and then installed at Worlds of Fun for spring 2011.
 As an interesting side note- when the carousel operated at Geauga Lake, it featured a rather unusual rocking mechanism on each horse, giving this classic carousel an even more unique twist.
 The rocking mechanism was removed, due to liability and safety issues, when the carousel was installed at Worlds of Fun.
 Guests less than 46" tall must be accompanied by an adult.
-Festhaus 2011- Current The Festhaus Picnic Pavilion was originally added in 1985, replacing the Schussboomer roller coaster.
-The original blue and white tent also incorporated the original wooden trellis from Schussboomer's queue house as its entrance.
-For 2011, the tent was removed and the Grand Carrousel placed in its original location.
-The Festhaus was rebuilt as a permanent wooden structure adjacent to the Grand Carrousel.